-Old Glory DC re-signed Canada international Doug Fraser through the 2022 Major League Rugby season.
-The 28-year-old wing is 5’8″ and 205 lbs.
+Old Glory DC re-signed Canada international Doug Fraser for the 2023 Major League Rugby season.
+The 30-year-old wing/center is 5’8″ and 205 lbs.

 During 2019, he played 226 minutes in 4 matches, carried 21 times for 182 meters, made 2 line breaks, 7 passes, and made 22 tackles for Austin Elite Rugby (Now Austin Gilgronis).